jeffreywhitaker/portfolio/README.md

-# Vue Template
+# Personal Website

-Use as a template for starting Vue projects.

-Contains:

-- Vue
-- Vue Router
-- Vuex
-- Webpack
-- Babel
-- Jest
+Made with my Vue Template [https://github.com/jeffreywhitaker/vue-template], which provides the basics for starting a new project in Vue.

 ## Instructions